edsu/mediator/README.md

 ## The App

-medium-inator can probably start out as a single page app that displays trending Medium stories.
+mediuminator can probably start out as a single page app that displays trending Medium stories.
 The stories will be listed by the number of times they've been mentioned on Twitter.
 Each story can use the author, collection, publication date and image url.
 The default view will be for trending stories